Homotopy pro-nilpotent structured ring spectra and topological Quillen localization: Abstract

 \section{Abstract}

-The aim of this short paper is to show that the homotopy limit of any diagram of nilpotent structured ring spectra is $\TQ$-local, where structured ring spectra are described as algebras over a spectral operad $\capO$; in particular, every homotopy pro-nilpotent structured ring spectrum is $\TQ$-local.
+The aim of this paper is to show that homotopy pro-nilpotent structured ring spectra are $\TQ$-local, where structured ring spectra are described as algebras over a spectral operad $\capO$.
 Here, $\TQ$ is short for topological Quillen homology, which is weakly equivalent to $\capO$-algebra stabilization.
-As an application, we simultaneously extend the previously known connected and nilpotent $\TQ$-Whitehead theorems to a homotopy pro-nilpotent $\TQ$-Whitehead theorem.
-We also compare $\TQ$-localization with $\TQ$-completion and show that $\TQ$-local $\capO$-algebras that are $\TQ$-good are $\TQ$-complete.
-Finally, we show that every $(-1)$-connected $\capO$-algebra with a principally refined Postnikov tower is $\TQ$-local, provided that $\capO$ is $(-1)$-connected.
+An $\capO$-algebra is called homotopy pro-nilpotent if it is equivalent to a limit of nilpotent $\capO$-algebras.
+Our result provides new positive evidence to a conjecture by Francis-Gaisgory on Koszul duality for general operads.
+As an application, we simultaneously extend the previously known $0$-connected and nilpotent $\TQ$-Whitehead theorems to a homotopy pro-nilpotent $\TQ$-Whitehead theorem.